The self-supervision, or self-supe, system was born out of my experience working in Kosher supervision.

 The Pareve baked good he bought had chocolate.
 I think it was an éclair.
 Let’s talk a little about chocolate making.
 Apparently washing down chocolate machinery is tricky.
 So it’s challenging to make Pareve chocolate because it can’t be produced on the same machinery as milk chocolate and may need dedicated machinery.
 Hold on to that.

-The man gave the baked good to his daughter.
+The man gave the baked good he bought at the store to his daughter.
 She ended up in the hospital.
 Or something like that.
 She had a bad reaction.
 The man called the store to tell them about it.
 The implication was clear: that baked good labeled Pareve wasn’t.

 A likely culprit was the chocolate on it.
 Maybe it had some residue of milk.
 Maybe it was made with milk chocolate.

 In my capacity as a store Mashgiach, I started investigating.
 The store argued that they weren’t responsible for the harm to the girl because the product had come from a reputable New York bakery and was clearly marked Pareve.
 It just went on from there.
 No one was interested in dealing with this.
 Not the store, not the delivery company, not the manufacturer, not the New York based Hashgacha, etc. Whether or not I contacted all of them, the bottom line was that there was no system set up to address breakdowns in the application of Halacha to real-world situations.

 Here is a similar case where the girl died.

 I eventually quit that job over an incident where a worker took it on himself to wash down some meat, without my permission, that I was letting sit after salting.

 A central mission of this market is to ensure these kinds of incidents will not happen on my watch.
 At B. Street Farmers Market we work hard to be upfront with, and transparent to, our customers.
 And hopefully that will forestall major foul ups.
 Major foul ups often occur because the early warning signs were ignored.